Advertising

 MNTN Verified Visits™ Changes the Game

 MNTN’s Verified Visits™ make multi-touch attribution even clearer and easier to leverage.
-As an attribution model, Verified Visits™ tracks Performance TV’s impact on conversions and ensures that Connected TV (CTV) ads are only credited for conversions when they actually drove them—meaning this model excludes CTV ads once it’s determined a conversion or site traffic was delivered by another channel.
+As an attribution model, Verified Visits™ tracks Performance TV’s impact on conversions and ensures that Connected TV (CTV) ads are only credited for conversions when they actually drove them—meaning this model only counts a visit when a viewer in a household visits a brand’s website on a device in their household after viewing their CTV commercial.

 Here are some of the benefits of Verified Visits™: